 Both of these ailments are two different types of orchid diseases.

-If you notice streaking or discoloration on the flower of your orchid, then its likely suffering from Cymbidium Mosaic Virus.
+If you notice streaking or discoloration on the flower of your orchid, then it’s likely suffering from Cymbidium Mosaic Virus.

 Similarly, if you notice spotting, discoloration, and distortion on the leaves, then Odontoglossum Ringspot Virus is most likely the cause.

-Unfortunately, both of these viral infections have no known cure, so if you do spot any of the above, its a good idea to remove the plant as soon as possible, to avoid the virus spreading to any of your other of your orchids.
+Unfortunately, both of these viral infections have no known cure, so if you do spot any of the above, it’s a good idea to remove the plant as soon as possible, to avoid the virus spreading to any of your other of your orchids.

 Black Rot